I’ve been researching ways to live more cheaply. This is the first installment in my series on Living Simply Part 1.

 The other big consideration is where to park it.
 That is a big one.
 There are city codes to deal with.
 Unless someone lets you live or rent a space on their land, you’d have to reckon with this problem.

-So let’s look at these little jewels.
+So let’s look at some of these little jewels.

 When you refurbish one of these, you are keeping part of history alive.
 You are saving a little trailer from the land fill.